Iowa County COVID-19 Relief Fund seeks donations

 Money raised will support organizations providing coronavirus relief in Iowa County, according to a press release.

-Agencies and organizations providing COVID-19 relief services to Iowa County households can apply for funds by June 15.
+Agencies and organizations providing COVID-19 relief services to Iowa County households can apply for funds through June 15.